zoxilsi/CODE-A-POOKALAM-2025-COMPETITION/README.md

 Code-a-Pookalam-2025/
 ├── README.md (this file)
 ├── pookalam.py (or your main file)
-├── output/
-│   ├── pookalam-preview.png
-│   └── other-images.png
-├── assets/ (optional)
-│   └── any additional files
 └── requirements.txt (if applicable)
 ```

-## 🎯 Code Explanation

-### Algorithm/Approach
-[Briefly explain your approach - what shapes, patterns, colors you used]

-### Challenges Faced
-[Optional - mention any interesting problems you solved]

-### What I Learned
-[Optional - share your learning experience]

-## 📸 Gallery
-[Add multiple screenshots or GIFs if you have animations]

 ## 🎊 Happy Onam! 🎊
 *Submitted for Code-a-Pookalam 2025 by TinkerHub RIT*